mwittig/suncalc-cli/README.md

 Command line tool based on [Suncalc](https://github.com/mourner/suncalc) to be used from command line.

+I created the tool for usage in a personal [Domoticz](http://www.domoticz.com/) home automation project.

 ## Installation

 Install as a global CLI tool